weenachuangkud/VMsDispatcher/README.md

 ├──── ClientVM (LocalScript)<br>
 └──── ServerVM (Script)<br>
 > [!WARNING]
-> ClientVM and ServerVM must be disabled, or will error
+> ClientVM and ServerVM must be disabled, or they will not work

 3. Inside ClientVM/ServerVM, copy and paste this into (For testing) :